AnujSaharan/The-Watch-Project/ReadMe.md

 **Q. Why is the motive of this project?**

-I started working on this project to gain 'real development' experience, and understand problems faced by developers, developer practices and other industry standards as I go on improving the project.
-Therefore, my main objective is to learn about software programming as well as software documentation [which I just realised is way more difficult than programming].
+The following is my Class XII Computer Science project.
+I started working on this project purely to learn and acquaint myself with common developer practices and software industry standards, by referring to various online sources as I go on building on the project’s foundation.

-**Q. I have got this really cool suggestion that can help you improve this project/your programming.
-How do I contact you?**

-Refer to the 'Connect with Me' section.

-**Q.  Who is Anuj Saharan and how long has he been programming?**

-I am a 15 year old high-schooler, currently in 11th grade at The Air Force School, New Delhi, India.
-Even though I started programming in Visual Basic and HTML 4 years back, I only started learning programming in C++ this year in March.
-I got into competitive programming in August of this year, and got fascinated with software development and documentation just a while back.
+**Q. Are there any dependancies that fuel this project?**

+The Watch Project makes use of the CTime library for time input purposes, as well as the <windows.h> header to efficiently draw the watch onto the console.

 **Q. Why is the watch implemented in a console and not a graphics library?**

-The project is in early development stage and even though I have finalised the final interface of the project [which by the way, is not a console], I am still learning how to effectively create GUIs and port projects outside a console.
+As a novice programmer, I am still learning how to effectively create GUIs using graphics libraries and thus, a console seems to be a very apt placeholder.

 **Q. Do dolphins sleep?**